kontent-ai/kontent-ai.github.io/docs/Naming-conventions.md

 ### Tagging

 If you want to, you can mark your repository by specific [GitHub topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics).
-This ensures, you get to the topic listing and your repository vill be much more accessible.
+This ensures, you get to the topic listing and your repository will be much more accessible.

 > Feel free to use multiple topics.
 > Use any other appropriate tags for the repo. (e.g. cli, dotnet, plugin, etc.)